51+ Things to Do in Tokyo

 Some Things to Know

 The Tokyo metro is super easy to get around and is much cheaper than one would anticipate at under 200 yen for an average metro ride.
 Get a Suica card and take advantage of this great service.
+Update 2020: I believe the Suica has been discontinued and replaced by something else.

 Tokyo is also very huge, so be sure to plan transportation accordingly.